treemanw1/My-Personal-Website/src/pages/blog/engineering/posts/backend-roadmap.md

 been interested in pursuing the Roadmap.sh Backend Developer roadmap for quite some time now.

-# Week 1: DNS route
+# 1. DNS route

-Input a domain name and return the packet path to and from the domain name/cache.
+Input a domain name and return the packet path (human readable form) to and from the domain name/cache.

-# Week 2: Browser
+# 2. Browser